wiseodd/wiseodd.github.io/src/content/post/2019-02-17-riemannian-geometry.md

 ---
-title: "Notes on Riemannian Geometry"
+title: 'Notes on Riemannian Geometry'
 description: "This article is a collection of small notes on Riemannian geometry that I find useful as references.
 It is largely based on Lee's books on smooth and Riemannian manifolds."
 publishDate: 2019-02-22 12:00
 tags: [math]